-Relationships are a very meaningful part of our lives, and can bring us a great deal of happiness and fulfilment.
-Strong connections with our loved ones, friends and work colleagues allow us to be at our healthiest and most productive, and for many these relationships offer an important source of advice, guidance, love and support.
+Relationships are a very meaningful part of our lives and can bring us a great deal of happiness and fulfilment.
+Strong connections with our loved ones, friends and work colleagues allow us to be at our healthiest and most productive, and for many, these relationships offer an important source of advice, guidance, love and support.

-However, fulfilling and supportive relationships don’t come automatically, and they require good social skills and a great deal of time and energy to stay strong and go the distance.
-Sometimes meaningful connections break down, which can leave people feeling lonely, disappointed and unsure of ourselves.
+However, fulfilling and supportive relationships don’t come automatically.
+They require good social skills and a great deal of work, time and energy to stay strong and go the distance.
+Sometimes our most meaningful connections break down, for whatever reason, leaving us feeling lonely, disappointed and unsure of ourselves.

 Why do we need good relationships?